tytzM17/darkleaf-dapp-bot/readme.md

 # Darkleaf-dapp-bot
-users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as nft, users/uploaders are then rewarded with erc20 token DLC
+users can upload a bot, strategy, map, tools, etc for play-to-earn dapp ganes, and set as unique ipfs record, users/uploaders are then rewarded with erc20 token DLC by supporters and erc1155 nfts aka DLN by the contract or through governance.

 # Problem